kizu/if-ie.styl/README.md

 }
 ```

-Right now there is only a such redefenition for `border-radius`, in a nearest feature I'd make a lot more, to cover everything from the [nib](https://github.com/visionmedia/nib/) library.
-Stay tuned.
+Right now almost all of the  [nib](https://github.com/visionmedia/nib/)'s mixins are covered.
+Also, the `text-shadow` is stripped from IE.

+There are still a lot of similar things to do (like removing the vendored gradients in IE etc.), so stay tuned!

 ### `rgba-ie()`